mandober/rust-debrief/concepts/lifetimes/lifetime.md

 - Lifetimes are annotated with Generic Lifetime Annotations (GLA)
   using lowercase, preceded by a single quote, e.g. `'a`
-- GLA tell Rust how GLP relate to each other: they are descriptive, not prescriptive; borrowchk compares scopes to determine if all exp are valid.
+- GLA tell Rust how GLP relate to each other: they are descriptive, not prescriptive; borrowck compares scopes to determine if all exp are valid.
 - GLP are mostly tied to references, even through every expression has a lifetime, which is the scope for which it is valid.
 - The same ref with different GLAs are distinct from each other.